David C. Guaderrama

-David Campos Guaderrama (born May 23, 1954) is a United States district judge of the United States District Court for the Western District of Texas.
+David Campos Guaderrama (born May 23, 1954) is a Senior United States district judge of the United States District Court for the Western District of Texas.

-Biography
+Early life and education

 Guaderrama was born in Las Cruces, New Mexico and spent the early part of his life in Deming, New Mexico.
 His family moved to El Paso, Texas, in 1966, where he graduated from Cathedral High School in 1972.
 Guaderrama received his Bachelor of Arts degree in 1975 from New Mexico State University and his Juris Doctor in 1979 from the University of Notre Dame Law School.

+Career

 He entered solo private practice in 1979 and became a partner of Guaderrama and Guaderrama from 1980 to 1986.
 He served as Chief Public Defender of El Paso County, Texas, from 1987 to 1994.
 Guaderrama served as District Judge of the 243rd District Court of Texas in El Paso County from 1995 to 2010.
 Judges of Texas district courts are elected in partisan elections: Guaderrama ran under the Democratic Party banner.

 Federal judicial service

-United States magistrate service

 In October 2010, he was appointed magistrate judge of the United States District Court for the Western District of Texas.

-District court service

-On September 14, 2011, President Barack Obama nominated Guaderrama to be a United States District Judge of the United States District Court for the Western District of Texas, to the seat vacated by Judge David Briones who took senior status on February 26, 2009.
+On September 14, 2011, President Barack Obama nominated Guaderrama to be a United States district judge of the United States District Court for the Western District of Texas, to the seat vacated by Judge David Briones who assumed senior status on February 26, 2009.
 On November 2, 2011, he received a hearing before the Senate Judiciary Committee and his nomination was reported to the floor on December 1, 2011.
 Guaderrama's nomination was confirmed by voice vote on April 26, 2012.
 He received his commission on April 30, 2012.
+He assumed senior status on May 27, 2023.